IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/examples/activityview/README.md

 ## Introduction

-This example app demonstrates how to embed a third-party Android activity in your TomTom IndiGO based application.
+This example app demonstrates how to embed a third-party Android activity in your TomTom Digital Cockpit based application.

 ## Copyright